ewallah/moodle-availability_language/README.md

 WARNING: The Moodle Mobile app relies on the user profile language and/or course language to show or hide a resource: the language selected in the app does NOT prevail.

-Check the global documentation about availibility conditions : https://docs.moodle.org/en/Conditional_activities_settings
+Check the global documentation about conditional availability conditions : https://docs.moodle.org/en/Conditional_activities_settings

 Installation: